aws/awsui-documentation/components/multiselect.md

 # Multiselect

-A form element that enables a user to choose multiple items from a list of options.
+With a form element, users can choose multiple items from a list of options.